Encode Disclaimers

 that were or are used as epithets

 that are used as forms of address, honorifics, and stereotypes.
 (Do not tag forms of address and honorifics in a primary text when one character is using the phrase to address another character.
-DO tag forms of address when you are tagging an editorial comment about the honorific.)
+Do tag forms of address when you are tagging an editorial comment about the honorific.)

 that cannot be attributed to any particular person or group (e.g., proverbs, sayings, common expressions).